-OAKLAND, Calif. – Yoenis Cespedes hit a three-run homer in the ninth inning for his first career game-ending shot, and the Oakland Athletics beat the Los Angeles Dodgers 4-1 on Thursday for a sweep.
+Yoenis Cespedes hit a three-run homer in the ninth inning for his first career game-ending shot, lifting the A's to a 4-1 victory over Dodgers on Thursday to complete their first home sweep of 2012.

 Starters Clayton Kershaw of the Dodgers and Travis Blackley each excelled.
 They both allowed one run on just three hits in eight innings.
 Blackley walked none and struck out six while the NL Cy Young winner fanned seven and walked two.